Do You Know Your Spiritual Gifts?

 What are the gifts?

-4. Gift of healings – this refers to the spiritual gift given to heal diseases / sickness when prompted by the Holy Spirit.
+4. Gift of healings – this refers to the spiritual gift given to heal diseases / sickness when prompted by the Holy Spirit to pray for others for healing.

 6. Gift of prophesy – the gift of proclaiming a message from God in a particular situation or foretelling what will happen in future.

 7. Gift of discerning of spirits – the gift of being able to tell what is from the Holy Spirit and what is not (i.e. an evil spirit).
-This is to prevent the devil from deceiving others.
+This is to prevent the devil from deceiving others in the body of Christ.
 For example, the Bible warns us in 2 Corinthians 11:14 – 15 [NLT] of unrighteous people posing as workers of Christ: “These people are false apostles.
 They are deceitful workers who disguise themselves as apostles of Christ.
 Even Satan disguises himself an angel of light.
 So it is no wonder that his servants also disguise themselves as servants of righteousness.”
+This gift enables the identification of impostors, stopping the deception of the devil.

 8. Gift of tongues – the gift to either pray in tongues or speak in tongues (led by the Holy Spirit).
 The gift of tongues is a sign, not for believers, but for unbelievers.
 [1 Corinthians 14:22]